Guifreitaas/Guifreitaas/README.md

 <p>
   Hi 👋, I'm Guilherme, a passionate Data and Engineering!

-  - 👨‍💻 I’m currently studying for a Higher Diploma in Science in Data Analytics at CCT in Dublin.
+  - 👨‍💻 I’m currently studying for a Higher Diploma in Science in Data Analytics at City College in Dublin.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with Data Analyst.
 </p>